 Yes, many modern RFID systems integrate with smartphones using NFC or Bluetooth, letting you offer both physical and mobile credentials.

-RFID is generally more secure and easier to manage since credentials can be issued or revoked instantly without rekeying locks.
+RFID can be more secure and easier to manage since credentials can be issued or revoked instantly without rekeying locks.

 You can deactivate the lost credential immediately and issue a replacement without needing to change locks or affect other users.